rayou2/healthcare-visuals/README.md

 Assignment 5

-This repo contains a ipynb file that recreates the notebook in the tutorial 'AHI Microcourse: Intro to Health Data Visualization'.
+This repo is where we recreated the notebook in the tutorial 'AHI Microcourse: Intro to Health Data Visualization'.